-When you install hardwood floors over concrete, there are only a few steps to take.
+When you install hardwood floors, concrete is one of the best bases to work from — there are only a few steps to take.
 Follow these steps with care to safely complete the installation yourself.

 1. Remove Anything Standing Between You and the Concrete

-While pulling up carpet, laminate, or any other flooring is obvious; they aren’t the only things that need to be removed before you can install hardwood floors.
+While pulling up carpet, laminate, or any other flooring is the obvious first step, existing flooring isn’t the only thing that needs to be removed before you can install hardwood floors.
 Your baseboards will need to be taken out, as well, to ensure the new flooring has no gaps around the edges of the walls.
 If you’re careful while removing the baseboards, you should be able to reuse them.
 You can even spruce them up by sanding any paint off or staining them the same color as the new floor.

 Look to see if your concrete has paint or not.
 If it is, the varnish may prevent the adhesive from working correctly.
 Don’t worry, though.
 You can rent a concrete grinder from most big-box home improvement stores.
 You can even call around your local tool rental shops or hardware stores to see if they offer concrete grinder rentals.

-Once you have the hardware you need, carefully grind the paint from the concrete.
+Once you have the hardware you need, carefully grind the pain, glue, or finish from the concrete.
 You’ll want to wear protective gear, like goggles and a mask, while you do this.
 You don’t want to inhale any concrete dust or get some in your eyes.
 Make sure you remove all the paint and sweep up any dirt or debris that might be left behind.

 2. Protect Your Floor From Moisture

-Let the moisture barrier set for 24 hours.
-Before you step back in the room, lightly touch the floor – if it’s still tacky to the touch, it hasn’t set all the way and will need to be left alone a little longer.
+Finally, let the moisture barrier set for 24 hours.
+This should be plenty, but before you take a chance and step back in the room, lightly touch the floor – if it’s still tacky to the touch, it has not set all the way and will need to be left alone a little longer.
+Some areas are more humid than others and will require more time to dry.
+In this case, check back every four hours or so.

 3. Lay out the Flooring Materials

 It’s time to start laying down your floorboards.
-Depending on the type of flooring you chose, do this in one of two ways:
+Depending on the type of flooring you chose, your method for completing the next part will be different.
+Do this in one of two ways:

-If you have floating floorboards, you don’t need to worry about using an adhesive (If you’re unfamiliar with floating floorboards, they’re boards that fit together like a jigsaw puzzle).
+If you will use floating floorboards, you don’t need to worry about using an adhesive (If you’re unfamiliar with floating floorboards, they’re the boards that fit together like a jigsaw puzzle).
 The edges of each board click into place with the boards around it, creating a solid floor.

-After you’ve measured the room and made sure you have the correct amount of flooring, the installation can start.
-You can lay down a foam layer as you go but you don’t have to.
-The foam will help if you want a cushion between the boards and the concrete, which can help muffle sound.
+After you’ve measured the room and made sure you have the correct amount of flooring, the installation can commence.
+You can lay down a foam layer as you go, but you don’t have to.
+The foam will help if you want a cushion between the boards and the concrete, which can help muffle sound and create a more pleasant walking experience, depending on your preference.

 If you decided to use any boards that don’t click together, you need to apply adhesive while you place the boards.
 Just like when you apply the moisture barrier, start at the back of the room and work towards the door.
 Don’t administer all the adhesive at once.
 Instead, work in small sections.
 Let the adhesive dry for 24 hours after you install the flooring.